Algolia ×

 **Important:** Each replica must have **exactly one** Sort-by rule.
 Multiple rules turn additional ones into tiebreakers.
 One replica = one dropdown option.

-9.3 — Add the sort dropdown to your page
+A.4.3 — Add the sort dropdown to your page

-9.4 — Caveat: sorting numbers stored as strings
+A.4.4 — Caveat: sorting numbers stored as strings

 | Sort option | Replica name |